pioneers/shepherd-onboarding/README.md

 lcm_send(LCM_TARGETS.SCOREBOARD, SCOREBOARD_HEADER.STAGE, data)
 ```

-It is important to use an appropriate correct header, and to name all the arguments in the dictionary with the correct key.
+It is important to use an appropriate header, and to name all the arguments in the dictionary with the correct key.

 ## Shepherd Onboarding Project
 That was a ton of information to handle, so in order to bring you up to speed, we are going to have you use the Shepherd framework to implement the game [Secret Hitler](https://secrethitler.com), [rules](https://secrethitler.com/assets/Secret_Hitler_rules.pdf), while using a much simpler version of Shepherd.